ElSagnol/PocketVJ-CP-exh/ROADMAP.md

 **Roadmap / Next Steps:** <p/>

--fix bug: connecting to a wifi does not serve internet...
-DNS error? iprule?
+-fix bug: connecting to a wifi does only serve internet when no RJ45 cable is connected, OPenVPN currently only works on RJ45, enable for wifi as well!!

 - fix bug when clock on screen, after stop it does not go away